-A formal assessment of the effectiveness of Chairman of the Board and the Board as a whole and the Board Committees was undertaken by the Board based on input from individual board members and the Chairman.
-The feedback and recommendation from the Directors are reviewed and discussed by the Board collectively after review by the Chairman.
+A formal assessment of the effectiveness and performance of Chairman of the Board, the Board as a whole and each Board Committee separately were undertaken by the Board and each Board Committee based on input from individual board and board committee members and the Chairman.
+The feedback and recommendation from the directors and Board Committees are reviewed and discussed by the Board collectively after review by the Chairman.
 Where necessary, the Chairman reviews with the Nomination Committee, the proposed changes to improve the effectiveness of the Board.
-A self-evaluation carried out by individual directors on effectiveness and contribution reflected that the directors believe that they have met the evaluation criteria such as candour, preparedness, participation, attendance, contributions to discussions in a positive manner, leadership, strategic thinking and integrity when discharging their responsibility.
+A self-evaluation carried out by each director on the effectiveness and contribution made showed that the directors have met the evaluation criteria such as candour, preparedness, participation, attendance, contributions to discussions in a positive manner, leadership, strategic thinking and integrity when discharging their responsibility.

-The objective performance criteria established by the Nomination Committee to evaluate the Board's performance includes Board's size and composition, effectiveness of conduct of meetings, performance of the Board in discharging its functions particularly in measuring and monitoring performance and financial reporting, participation in strategic planning, risk management and internal controls, the performance of the Board Committees and individual directors and where relevant, comparing the Company's share price performance with its peers in the industry, the Singapore Straits Times Index and a benchmark index of its industry peers over a 5-year period and financial indicators such as Return on Assets, Return on Equity, Return on Investment and Economic Value Added of the Group over a 5-year period.
+The objective performance criteria established by the Nomination Committee to evaluate the Board's performance includes Board's structure, effectiveness of conduct of meetings, performance of the Board in discharging its functions particularly in measuring and monitoring performance and financial reporting, participation in strategic planning, risk management and internal controls, standards of conduct, the performance of the Board Committees and individual directors.

-As mentioned under principle 2 of the report, the Board has reviewed its size, having regard to the scope and nature of the operations of the Company and is satisfied that the size of the Board is reasonable and changes to the present Board number is not necessary.
+As mentioned under principle 2 of this report, the Board has reviewed its size and composition and that of its Board Committees, having regard to the scope and nature of the operations of the Company.
+Considering the nature of the Group's core businesses, the Board is satisfied that the size and composition of the Board and its Board Committees are appropriate.
+The Board is also satisfied that the directors and Board Committee members are fully qualified to carry out their responsibilities and bring the required experience to the Board to provide the Group the direction required.
 Where appropriate, the Chairman in consultation with the Nomination Committee reviews all new Board member appointments or seeks resignation of directors.

-For the reporting year, the Board was satisfied with the performance of individual members of the Board and that the Board and its Board Committees operated effectively.
-Board members concurred that the Chairman has performed effectively in his role and responsibilities.
+For the reporting year, the Board was satisfied with the performance of individual members of the Board and that the Board as a whole had performed more than satisfactorily.
+The Board also concluded that all of its Committees had operated effectively.
+Board members concurred that the Chairman had performed effectively and achieved an above satisfactory grade in his role and responsibilities.
 No external facilitator was engaged.